Emperor of India: History

 Many in the United Kingdom, however, regarded the assumption of the title as an obvious development from the Government of India Act 1858, which resulted in the founding of British India, ruled directly by the Crown.
-The public were of the opinion that the title of "queen" was no longer adequate for the ceremonial ruler of what was often referred to informally as the Indian Empire.
+The public were of the opinion that the title of "queen" was no longer adequate for the ceremonial ruler of what was often referred to informally as the "Indian Empire".
 The new styling underlined the fact that the native states were no longer a mere agglomeration but a collective entity.

 When Edward VII ascended to the throne on 22 January 1901, he continued the imperial tradition laid down by his mother, Queen Victoria, by adopting the title Emperor of India.
 Three subsequent British monarchs followed in his footsteps, and the title continued to be used after India and Pakistan had become independent on 15 August 1947.
-It was not until 22 June 1948 that the style was officially abolished during the reign of George VI.
+It was not until 22 June 1948 that the style was officially abolished.

 The first emperor to visit India was George V. For his imperial coronation ceremony at the Delhi Durbar, the Imperial Crown of India was created.
 The Crown weighs 920 g and is set with 6,170 diamonds, 9 emeralds, 4 rubies, and 4 sapphires.
 At the front is a very fine emerald weighing 32 carat.
-The king wrote in his diary that it was heavy and uncomfortable to wear: "Rather tired after wearing my crown for 3 1/2 hours; it hurt my head, as it is pretty heavy."
+The King wrote in his diary that it was heavy and uncomfortable to wear: "Rather tired after wearing my crown for 3 1/2 hours; it hurt my head, as it is pretty heavy."